robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 <img src="/images/tictactoe-output.png" />
 </p>

 Write a `render` function that takes in 1 argument - a Tic-Tac-Toe board - and prints it to the terminal.
 This function does not need to return anything.
-You can format the board however you like; I found it useful to add co-ordinate markers around the edge to make it easier for human players to reference specific squares.
+You can format the board however you like; I personally found it useful to add co-ordinate markers around the edge to make it easier for human players to reference specific squares.

 Test your `render` function by using it to print some dummy boards.
 Construct these boards by generating an empty board using `new_board` and adding moves to it manually.